Skip to content

 A Cable Car at the Aiguille du Midi

-The cable car is only 20 minutes away as you can take it from the center of Chamonix-Mont-Blanc.
-The cable car ride is the highest climb by a cable car in the whole world…… How awesome is that!
+The cable car is only 20 minutes away, and you can take it from the centre of Chamonix-Mont-Blanc.
+The cable car ride is the highest climb by a cable car in the world—How awesome!
 Once you reach that engrossing peak, take a step back and feast your eyes on the 360° views of the Alps, and breathe in the mountain pure air at the top of the beautiful Aiguille du Midi.

 In case the adrenaline kicks in while on the top, then you might want to try the famous “Step into the Void”, which is a glass room with a glass floor, located on the uppermost terrace of the Aiguille du Midi.
 Step into the alleged “highest attraction in Europe” and enjoy the view of the highest peaks in Western Europe.
 This is an exhilarating experience that you will never forget.

 Have a good look, and photos as well, of the magnificent Mont Blanc, this is probably the closest you will ever get to Europe’s highest mountain without having to climb it.
-We also recommend trying to have a meal while up there, what a better view for your meal than this!
+We also recommend trying to have a meal while up there; what better view for your meal than this?

-A reminder: Since you will be 3,842 meters up high, make sure to have sunglasses and warm clothes with you.
+A reminder: Since you will be 3,842 metres up high, make sure to have sunglasses and warm clothes with you.
 You don’t want to end up being too cold to enjoy the view!

-Lac du Bourget in Rhone-Alpes… The Gray Lake
+Stock Photography Lac du Bourget in RhoneAlpes 2

 Gorges de l’Ardèche